A curriculum that leaves nothing to chance!

 - Our curriculum is broad and dynamic and always prepares students for their next stage of learning and life in the 21st Century

 - Our environment exposes our students to a high level of vocabulary and reading is valued as an important skill to access education for life and a central part of our curriculum.
+Our pupils are immersed in a language rich environment

 - We cultivate a rich source of cultural capital through experiences both in the school and throughout the wider community to address social and economic challenges in the local area.
 Pupil’s cultural awareness is broadened and students student builds a broad range of personal and social skills that enable learning, growth and participation as active citizens.

-The curriculum is underpinned by the school’s Core Values (respect, inspiration, cooperation, resilience, aspiration and courage) and these are taught on their own and through all areas of the curriculum, including assemblies.
+The curriculum is underpinned by the school’s Core Values (respect, independence, cooperation, resilience, aspiration and courage) and these are taught on their own and through all areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the British values are weaved through our curriculum in every lesson, ensuring that pupils have a clear understanding of the values that underpin our British constitution.
 Through the curriculum, pupils learn skills necessary to succeed in each subject, whilst developing their personal and social skills.